ga-curriculum/lab-designing-and-building-a-data-pipeline-using-apache-airflow/exercise/README.md

     *   Explain the ETL process (Extract, Transform, Load) and how it relates to the DAG we're building.
     *   Discuss the three main tasks of our pipeline: `extract_data`, `transform_data`, and `load_data`, plus the `validate_data` task.

-    Here's a Mermaid diagram of our ETL pipeline:
+    Here's a diagram of our ETL pipeline:

     ```mermaid
     graph LR